1 Legal and enforcement framework

 - the target has significant activities in Germany.

 The ‘undertakings concerned' are always the acquirer and the target.
 However, if another party either (solely or jointly) controls or holds an interest of at least 25% in the target, its turnover must also be taken into account.
 The turnover figures of each undertaking concerned must include the net turnover generated by its group (excluding intra-group turnover) in the full financial year preceding the transaction.
 This includes 100% of the turnover of jointly controlled companies.
 If necessary, adjustments should be made in order to include the turnover of acquired companies or deduct the turnover of divested companies.
 Geographically, turnover should be allocated to Germany if products are sold or services are provided to customers in Germany.
 An exception to this rule is banking or financial income, which should be allocated to Germany if it is received by the branch or division of a credit or financial institution established in Germany.
 There are specific rules for the calculation of the turnover of certain companies, including media companies, insurance companies and credit and financial institutions.
-In particular, eight times the amount of the turnover achieved by certain media companies (active in the area of newspapers, magazines, radio and television) must be taken into account.
+In particular, four times the amount of the turnover achieved by certain media companies (active in the area of newspapers and magazines) and even eight times by radio and television must be taken into account.

-If two or more transactions are effected between identical acquirers and sellers (including their respective affiliates) within a period of two years, they shall be treated as a single transaction if, as a result, the above thresholds are met for the first time.
+If two or more transactions are effected between identical acquirers and sellers (including their respective affiliates) within a period of two years, they shall be treated as a single transaction.
 Further, several transactions may be regarded as a single transaction if they are interrelated.

 2.7 Are any types of transactions exempt from the merger control regime?